ernstnaezer/Manssiere/readme.md

 * Canvas Rectangles
 * Images
 * Free form paths
-* Viewport 3D elements including lights
+* Viewport 3D elements including lights and textures

 The Microsoft XAML engine is abused to do the heavy lifting.
 They have defined a really nice hierarchical system for defining graphical elements in 2d space and applying transformations to those object over time using keyframers.
 The rendering engine simulates a timer that triggers WPF to update the internal state of the elements, after this is done we simply itterate over the result and tesselate this to an opengl canvas.